 A pair of EZ Touch™ Gloves are also perfect for people who don’t have great circulation or spend all of their time with one hand on the mouse and the other on a keyboard.
-Even if your office is warm most of the time, your hands can quickly get cold if they’re up on the desk and not moving for long periods of time.
+Even if your office doesn't give off arctic vibes (lucky you, by the way!), your hands can quickly get cold if they’re up on the desk and not moving for long periods of time.
 Because your body is so used to your hands being down by your sides for the majority of the time, getting blood to your fingers while typing or using a computer can be trickier, making your hands get colder faster.

 While you might not be able to transport your fireplace and your favorite armchair to your office, we hope that these tips will provide a practical alternative.
 Here's to productive (and warm) workdays ahead!